 Amsterdam has many direct international rail connections to Belgium, France, Germany, and the United Kingdom.

 Can you do a day trip from Amsterdam to Brussels?

-Yes, it’s a short journey via high-speed rail to Brussels from Amsterdam.
+Yes, it’s a short journey from Amsterdam via high-speed rail to Brussels.
 If you plan ahead of time and arrive early, you’ll have plenty of time to explore the city’s iconic sights, including the Grand Place, Atomium, and Manneken Pis.